This is the top of this pageSite menu here

 • Facility information

-About highly pathogenic avian influenza concerning wild birds
+About highly pathogenic avian influenza regarding wild birds

-Report on cancellation of wild bird monitoring priority area
+Report on the lifting of the priority areas for wild bird monitoring

-On April 12, 5th year of Reiwa, the designated wild bird monitoring priority area (within a radius of 10 kilometers to cancel the outbreak area) was lifted due to the highly pathogenic avian influenza that occurred in Hino City and Sagamihara City, Kanagawa Prefecture.
-I was.
+As of April 12, 2020, the priority wild bird monitoring area (within a radius of 10 km) designated for highly pathogenic avian influenza that occurred in Hino City and Sagamihara City, Kanagawa Prefecture was lifted as of April 12, 2020.
+I did.

-We will continue to collect information from the government and other sources, and strengthen our surveillance of wild birds.
+We will continue to collect information from the national government and other sources and strengthen monitoring of wild birds.

 Avian influenza is an influenza virus that is caused by the avian influenza virus and is mainly prevalent among birds.
 Influenza caused by influenza A virus infection in birds is collectively called avian influenza.